 Latest News from the Mt Everest Biogas Project!

-The Mt Everest Biogas Project is pleased to be featured in this month’s National Geographic Magazine, June 2013 “Fixing Mt Everest”
+The Mt Everest Biogas Project is pleased to be featured in National Geographic Magazine, June 2013 “Fixing Mt Everest”

 See Nathaniel Janega’s, our Lead Engineer, presentation of our proposed site design to BSP and the residents of Gorak Shep: